bbauska/LFS173x/README.md

 back to the labs from this chapter to put those capabilities into a context with which you have experience.

-## Chapter 5 Overview -- Digging Deeper-The Aries Protocols {#chapter-5-overview-digging-deeper-the-aries-protocols .unnumbered}
+## Chapter 5 Overview -- Digging Deeper-The Aries Protocols

 In the last chapter, we focused on how a controller injects business logic to control the agent and make it carry out its intended use cases.